CommonWealthRobotics/CommonWealthRobotics.github.io/content/BowlerStudio/GistCodeHosting.md

 Github Gist is a code hosting website that makes coding social.
 A 'Gist' is a snipit of code, and we use it to host scripts for BowlerStudio.

 BowlerStudio can load code from any Github Gist just by navigating to a website with a Gist embededded.
-TO edit this file first step is to make a copy.
+To edit this file first step is to make a copy.
 This iwll call Git Fork in the background.
 If you have already forked this gist, you will be brought to your existing copy.

 <img src="/img/bowlerstudioscreengrab/clickonname.png" alt="BowlerStudio Screen Cap" class="img-responsive" >